MICLab-Unicamp/medpseg/README.md

 [![medpseg_online_demo](medpseg/assets/site.png "MEDPSeg online demo interface")](https://medpseg.neuralmind.ai)

 There, you can test MEDPSeg with a sample image or upload your own images to be processed.
+NeuralMind was not involved with the development of MEDPSeg.

 ## LongCIU dataset